bajackson1/trivia-game/README.md

 for your project.
 The classes are ClientWindow.java and ClientWindowTest.java.
 The code in these programs use simple Java Swing elements.

+## In-Depth Report

+In addition to this README file, we were tasked with creating a detailed project report, which can be found [here]().

 ## Group Members

 This project was completed by: